Betty Williams: Peace petition

-Williams was drawn into the public arena after witnessing the death of three children on 10 August 1976, when they were hit by a car whose driver, an Provisional Irish Republican Army (IRA) member named Danny Lennon, had been fatally shot by a soldier of the King's Own Royal Border Regiment.
+Williams was drawn into the public arena after witnessing the death of three children on 10 August 1976, when they were hit by a car whose driver, a Provisional Irish Republican Army (IRA) member named Danny Lennon, had been fatally shot by a soldier of the King's Own Royal Border Regiment.
 As she turned the corner to her home, she saw the three Maguire children crushed by the swerving car and rushed to help.
 Their mother, Anne Maguire, who was with the children, died by suicide in January 1980.

 Williams was so moved by the incident that within two days of the tragic event, she had obtained 6,000 signatures on a petition for peace and gained wide media attention.
 With Corrigan, she co-founded the Women for Peace; which, with Ciaran McKeown, later became the Community of Peace People.

 Williams soon organised a peace march to the graves of the slain children, which was attended by 10,000 Protestant and Catholic women.
 However, the peaceful march was violently disrupted by members of the IRA, who accused them of being "dupes of the British".
 The following week, Williams led another march in Ormeau Park that concluded successfully without incident – this time with 20,000 participants.

 At that time, Williams declared the following: